linhaowei1/NLPDL-2025Fall/hw1_bpe_and_lm/assignment1.md

 ## How to submit

-You will submit the following files to Gradescope:
+You will submit the following files to [Course](course.pku.edu.cn):

 - `[Name_ID number_Report].pdf`: Answer all the written questions.
 Please typeset your responses.
 - `code.zip`: Contains all the code you've written.
 (Please exclude large data files and model checkpoints)